Olaroll/advent-of-code-2022/README.md

 ### Day 13
 #### Part 1: 01:39:49 --> Part 2: 00:22:52
 - I *really* like the solution I came up with today!
 Felt like I'm using Rust to it's fullest :D

+### Day 14
+#### Part 1: 02:54:11 --> Part 2: 00:15:27
+- Got distracted a lot during part 1, so it's way longer than it should be.
+- Used the `nom` parser crate today, and it worked out great!
+I'm definitely a fan now c: